Enter your ZIP to find local pros.

 • SEER2: Up to ~24

-• Compressor Type: Variable-speed
+• Compressor type: Variable-speed

-• Noise Level: As low as ~51 decibels
+• Noise level: As low as ~51 decibels

 • Best for: Maximum energy efficiency, humidity control, and ultra-quiet operation.

 This is Carrier’s flagship central air conditioner and one of the most efficient systems the company offers.
 The variable-speed compressor continuously adjusts output to maintain consistent indoor temperatures and reduce energy use.
+If you’re in a hot or humid climate and plan to stay in your home long-term, this is the model we’d point you toward first.

 Infinity® Variable-Speed Air Conditioner (26VNA1)